 We trust that parents and carers will assist our school with the implementation of this code of conduct and we thank you for your continuing support of the school

 Inappropriate use of Social Media

-Social media websites are being used increasingly to fuel campaigns and complaints against schools, Headteachers, school staff, and in some cases other parents/pupils.
-Whitehall Park School considers the use of social media websites being used in this way as unacceptable and not in the best interests of the children or the whole school community.
-Any concerns you may have must be made through the appropriate channels by speaking to the class teacher, the leadership team, Headteacher or the Chair of Governors, so they can be dealt with fairly, appropriately and effectively for all concerned.
+Social media websites are being used increasingly to fuel campaigns and complaints against schools or to share inappropriate information, e.g. naming children involved in incidences, sharing confidential information regarding an aspect of school life, making allegations or accusations or sharing false news.
+Whitehall Park School considers the use of social media websites or Apps in this way as unacceptable and not in the best interests of the children or the whole school community.
+Any concerns you may have must be made through the appropriate channels by speaking to the class teacher, the leadership team or the Headteacher, so they can be dealt with fairly, appropriately and effectively for all concerned.

 In the event that any pupil or parent/carer of a child/ren being educated in the Whitehall Park School is found to be posting libellous or defamatory comments on Facebook or other social network sites or apps, they will be reported to the appropriate ‘report abuse’ section of the network site.
 All social network sites have clear rules about the content which can be posted on the site and they provide robust mechanisms to report contact or activity which breaches this.
 The school will also expect that any parent/carer or pupil removes such comments immediately.